Director: John Cassavetes

 “That is the most compelling, unexpected, unpredictable 10 minutes of film I’ve ever seen,” Falk said.
 “I’ve never seen acting like that, honest to God.
 I’ll never forget it. … You’re gonna watch that scene, and this lady here is gonna getcha.
 I don’t care — 100 years from now — it will always be powerful.”
 (D)

 Rowlands knew all too well the powerful emotions involved in the part.
-Initially, Cassavetes had wrote the film as a play, but Rowlands talked him out of it, aruging that it would be too exhausting to climb into Mabel’s skin night after night on stage.
-(G) Like the good husband, Cassavetes agreed.
+Initially, Cassavetes wrote the film as a play, but Rowlands talked him out of it, arguing that it would be too exhausting to climb into Mabel’s skin night after night on stage.
+(G) Like a good husband, Cassavetes agreed.
 He was crazy about her.
 But inquiring minds want to know — how close does the Nick-Mabel relationship represent the real-life Cassavettes-Rowlands experience?
 Their real-life mothers even play their mothers on screen!
 More than anything, the devotion Mabel shows Nick mirrors Rowlands’ life story with her director-husband.
 It’s as if their careers and personal lives were one and the same.
 They met at New York’s American Academy of Dramatic Art, married in 1954, and stayed together until Cassavetes’ young death in 1989, no doubt hurried by alcohol.

 Some scholars, like David Thomson, wonder what could have been for Rowlands had she not tied herself to this cunning fellow.
 Maybe she was drawn to him because his style was also her style.
 Or maybe she just enjoyed playing the queen in his loyal circle of collaborators.
 The two define eachother and thus cannot be separated.
 As Thomson poses: “Rowlands is a test case of the Cassavetes approach.
 Was she a great actress, a prisoner in her husband’s films, or the chief recipient of Cassavetes’ assumption that performance was the heartfelt metaphor for life?”
 When it comes to Influence, Thomson doesn’t doubt the power of her performance, but he wonders if it deserves an entire movie.
 He says it feels like one long improv.
 (E)